AdmiralCloud/ac-sanitizer/README.md

 Type | Options | Remarks
 --- | --- | --- |
-base64 | | Checks if a string is base64 encoded, optional with field option "convert" (to string) boolean | | cidr | | Check CIDR, see example
+any | | Any can be string, integer, boolean, object or array - it will be automatically detected. base64 | | Checks if a string is base64 encoded, optional with field option "convert" (to string) boolean | | cidr | | Check CIDR, see example